frvnkliu/ShapeCards/README.md

 Can't seem to remember your favorite color and shapes?
 Want to create and save a cool graphic?

 ShapeEditor is a web app that will allow users to create cards filled with their favorite shape and color.
 Users can register and login.
-Once they're logged in, they can modify their favorite drawing by adding multiple shapes and colors, along with it's size and position.
+Once they're logged in, they can modify their favorite drawing by adding multiple shapes and colors, along with its position.

+ShapeEditor is like the new Photoshop, except you can't change the background color, can't edit previously added shapes, or upload images to edit.

 ## Data Model

-The application will store Users, Cards and Items
+The application will store Users and Cards

 * users can have multiple cards (via references)
 * each card can have multiple shapes (by embedding)